djchill1/Los_Angeles_Mod_v2.1_-_DJ/README.md

 * Added: LAPD Impala by Hoppah from LA Additional Units submod.
 * Added: EMS Chief car 3 from LA v3.1.5
 * Added: Precise parking script
+* Added: USARFF can change to Diver.
+Diver can change to USARFF.
 * Added Event: Car crash #16 outside fire station 1.
 * Added Event: Car crash #17 in the port, with car underwater.
 * Added Event: More bomb locations.